Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/initiative-overview/handout.md

 * access to a globally used linguistic system
 * access to a stronger documented Brazil-centered evidence base
-* access to a current Korean institutional proof point
+* access to a current Korean public proof point
 * new research and funding opportunities
 * alignment with accessibility and language equity initiatives
 * connection to international partners (Brazil, Mexico, South Korea, and beyond)